gade-raghav/gade-raghav.github.io/about.md

 Interested in IT and everything in its orbit, recently began to be fascinated by virtualization technology.

 ## Work experience

+**DevOps Intern** at [Inheaden](https://inheaden.io/)(June 2021- Present )

+Technologies: Terraform, Kubernetes, Docker, GitLab, Scaleway Cloud

+**DevOps Intern** at [Shunyeka Systems](https://shunyeka.com/)(Jan 2021- May 2021)

+Technologies : AWS, Docker, Kubernetes, Python
+- Deployment of Serverless applications on AWS Cloud manually  and using AWS-Serverless application mode, AWS-Cloud Deployment Kit
+- Written a tool to check region compatibility of Trend Micro Services on AWS and hosted it
+- Deployed Deep Security Smart Check on Kubernetes with Jenkins pipeline integration

-**Software Developer Intern** at [Inheaden](https://inheaden.io/)(April2020-June2020)
+**DevOps Intern** at [Inheaden](https://inheaden.io/)(April2020-June2020)

+Technologies : Java, Linux, Hetzner Cloud, Rest-API
-- Deployed BigBlueButton ( open-source software web conferencing system for GNU/Linux servers ) using Hetzner Cloud Services
+- Utilizing Hetzner Cloud Service to deploy BigBlueButton (Open-Source Software, web conferencing system for GNU/Linux Servers)
 - Java SpringBoot framework and React to write Weather-API
-- Utilizing Terraform script to deploy Kubernetes cluster
+- Deployed Kubernetes cluster using Terraform script on Scaleway

 ## Skills
 Web Application Development